Indianapolis Water Quality at a Glance

 Lead

-Health Effects: Developmental issues in children, cognitive impairment, cardiovascular effects, kidney problems, reproductive issues in adults
+Health Effects: Developmental issues and cognitive impairment in children; cardiovascular effects, kidney problems, and reproductive issues in adults.
+No level of lead exposure is considered completely safe.

 Chromium-6 & Disinfection Byproducts

-Source: Chromium-6 from industrial sources and natural mineral deposits; disinfection byproducts form when chlorine reacts with organic matter during treatment
+Source: Chromium-6 enters the water supply from industrial sources and natural mineral deposits in the watershed.
+Disinfection byproducts (TTHMs, HAA5, HAA9) form when chlorine reacts with naturally occurring organic matter during the treatment process.

-Health Effects: Chromium-6 linked to cancer risk; disinfection byproducts associated with increased cancer risk, liver and kidney problems
+Health Effects: Chromium-6 is linked to increased cancer risk with long-term exposure.
+Disinfection byproducts are associated with elevated cancer risk and liver and kidney effects with prolonged consumption at higher levels.

 Please read – our information